 In Absence of ProRes

-Almost all recording devices these days capture the footages in a format that uses a compression-oriented codec (e.g., H.264, H.265, etc.) to reduce the file size, and put less overhead on the GPU and processor during the playback.
+Almost all recording devices these days capture the footages in a format that uses a compression-oriented codec (e.g., H.264, H.265, etc.) to reduce the file size and put less overhead on the GPU and processor during the playback.
 However, when it comes to editing such recordings, the GPU needs to de-compress them, thus demanding more processing power.
 Because of this, the videos lag, not only in iMovie but in any post-product application, unless you have a PC with enormous specifications.

-How ProRes Helps?
+How do ProRes help?

 The answer is simple.
 Since ProRes is a container that stores the visuals in uncompressed form, the additional amount of GPU that was otherwise consumed while processing the files of any other format is now utilized to edit the footage, thus preventing the videos from lagging during the process.

 Keeping all the above info in mind and the challenges you may face while editing a clip, this tutorial explains how to transcode footage to ProRes iMovie can use for post-production tasks.
-The guide also suggests another better alternative to export videos to Apple ProRes iMovie can import for fine and professional-level editing.
+The guide also suggests another better alternative to export videos to Apple ProRes iMovie to import fine and professional-level editing.

 - Part 1.
 How to Export ProRes on iMovie